smbutterfield/ibmt17-18/_01-pitches-clefs-int/1b3-tx-labelingpitches.md

 - what the numeral refers to in the ISO system for labeling octaves
 - how these numerals interact with letters

+### Pitch Classes and Enharmonic Equivalents
+Pitch Class: Attaching a number to a letter.
+- Every pitch class has 3 possible notes: the natural, flat, and sharp.
+- There are 12 pitch classes, with 3 notes per pitch class.

 # Further Reading

 ## From *Open Music Theory*